hikogui/hikogui/docs/gui_system.md

 ```

 ### Checkbox

 The checkbox is configured with a true-value and a false-value, to match
-with the observed value; When the observed value is equal to:
+with the observed value.

+When the observed value is equal to:

- - **true-value**: A checkmark is shown inside the box and the
+ - **true-value**: a checkmark is shown inside the box and the
-   true\_label is shown to the right of the box.
+   true\_label is shown to the right of the box,
- - **false-value**: The box is empty and the
+ - **false-value**: the box is empty and the
-   false\_label is shown to the right of the box.
+   false\_label is shown to the right of the box,
  - neither: a dash is shown inside the box and the
    other\_label is shown to the right of the box.